 If this sounds familiar, your memory is correct: Australia proposed just such a law in 2021.
 Facebook pulled news from its platform for a few weeks, but then returned to the negotiating table and agreed to pay only local news outlets.

-The law on competition and preservation of journalism of the United States in 2022 has similar goals but focuses on small issuers (companies with fewer than 1.500 employees).
-The aim of the new bill is to help publishers and broadcasters come together and negotiate with companies like Facebook and Google on the "terms and conditions of the platform's access to digital news content".
+The law on competition and preservation of journalism of the United States of America 2022 has similar goals, but is based on small publishers (companies with fewer than 1.500 employees).
+The new bill aims to help publishers and broadcasters band together and negotiate with companies like Facebook and Google on the “terms and conditions of accessof the platform in digital news content".

-The definition of “platform” is online platforms with at least 50 million US-based users, with annual net sales exceeding $550 billion and with at least one billion monthly active users worldwide.
+The definition of “platform” is online platforms with at least 50 million US-based users, with annual net sales exceeding $550 billion and having at least one billion active monthly users worldwide.

 In short: Meta and Google.